-The National Mediation Board (NMB) presents its justification supporting the Fiscal Year (FY) 2023 budget request of \$15,113,000.
+The National Mediation Board (NMB) presents its justification supporting the Fiscal Year (FY) 2024 budget request.
+This budget outlines the NMB's request of \$15,601,000.

 The NMB is a small-micro agency (51 FTE's) with a mission to deliver critical services to approximately 150 commercial airlines and over 500 railroads and their unions.
-To fulfill our mission, the agency requests \$9,672,000 for personnel compensation and benefits.
-Included in this amount is \$1,200,000 for referees who conduct statutory arbitration of minor disputes in the railroad industry.
+To fulfill our mission, the agency first requests \$8,700,000 for personnel compensation and benefits.
+Additionally, the Agency requests \$1,250,000 for referees who conduct statutory arbitration of minor disputes in the railroad industry.
 This level of funding will ensure that the NMB can maintain its obligations for arbitration under the Railway Labor Act (RLA), and remain in compliance with prior audits and Government Accountability Office (GAO) decisions regarding how we must account for the cost of cases once they are assigned to a referee.
-The remaining \$5,441,000 includes the \$400,000 set aside for the Presidential Emergency Boards (PEB) and all the remaining object classifications for NMB operations.
+The remaining \$5,651,000 includes the \$400,000 set aside for any potential Presidential Emergency Boards (PEB) and all remaining object classifications for NMB operations.